-Located just five minutes from Selfridges, Grays Antique Centre offers an entertaining antique-hunting experience among more than 200 independent dealers selling a broad array of collectible, antique and vintage items.
+Located just five minutes from Selfridges, Grays Antique Centre offers an entertaining antique-hunting experience among more than 200 independent dealers selling a broad array of collectable, antique and vintage items.

 Housed in a stunning red terracotta building, Grays Antique Centre claims to be “one of the world’s largest and most diverse collections of fine antiques, jewellery, and vintage fashion”.
 And while the emphasis of Grays Antique Centre is very much on antique silver, watches and jewellery, there are a number of stalls that specialize in militaria, porcelain, English ephemera, glass, tribal & Asian art, ethnic items and general antiques – vendors located downstairs showcase fabulous vintage clothing and costume jewellery.